 An Ecology survey is a detailed report on the likely impact that a proposed development will have on wildlife.
 It is usually required by the planning authority as part of a planning application.

-For small developments, a ‘walk over’ survey is carried out.
-This involves a site visit to record habitats at phase 1 level and assess the site for protected species.
+For small developments, a ‘walk over,’ Extended Phase 1 survey is carried out.
+This involves a site visit to record habitats and species present and to assess the site for protected species.
 The report will also include the results of a desk study.
 This is a basic survey intended for small scale developments such as a single wind turbine or residential property.

 A larger development may also require a full Ecological Impact Assessment (EcIA), which is an extension of the ecology walk over survey and includes any dedicated protected species surveys together with agreed mitigation procedures.

-The team at Biodiversity Solutions can deliver a comprehensive Ecological survey report to a high standard which will identify any ecological constraints and suggest realistic and cost-effective mitigation, where necessary.
-We work closely with our clients and have experience in a wide range of developments, including Wind Farms, road building schemes, property enhancements and developments.
+Ecologists should deliver a comprehensive Ecological survey report to a high standard which will identify any ecological constraints and suggest realistic and cost-effective mitigation, where necessary.
+Ecologists have experience in a wide range of developments, including Wind Farms, road building schemes, property enhancements and developments.

 Timing of surveys